iqrf/iqrf-gateway-docs/v230/user/source/webapp-install.rst

 How to install the webapp
 =========================

-Install first `IQRF Gateway daemon`_ package since IQRF repository is added during the daemon installation.
+Install first `IQRF Gateway Daemon`_ package since IQRF repository is added during the daemon installation.
 IQRF repository is also needed in order to install webapp interface.

 Add PHP 7.3 repository